gonjavi/JavascriptTodoList/README.md

 - Update the user interface design

-- Hide the todo's form
+- Hide the ToDo form

-- Add a New todo button
+- Add a New ToDo button

-- Display the todo's form only when the user clicks on add new todo
+- Display the ToDo form only when the user clicks on Add New ToDo

 ## 🤝 Contributing